adamcee/per-scholas-react-course/README.md

 3. Next use flexbox to create the "content sections" of the center column.
 [This might help](content-sections.md).
 4. Now make sure your first "Hero Section" with the large text is styled well.

+### Bonus!
+Make your site mobile-friendly!!!

+This is a **critical** job skill for frontend developers.
+Make your portfolio page mobile-friendly!!
+Again, the reference site does an excellent job in this regard and should be your guide.
+Again, [Chrome Devtools is your friend](https://developer.chrome.com/docs/devtools/device-mode/#viewport) while doing this.
+[Here](https://coder-coder.com/build-flexbox-website-layout/) are some [resources](https://www.freecodecamp.org/news/learn-flexbox-build-5-layouts/)